spencerparkin/PlanarPhysics/README.md

 2. Balls,
 3. Convex polygons.

 Walls are static.
 They don't move, but you can bump into them.
 Balls have position, but no orientation.
-(I'm going to change this and given them angular velocity as well.)
+(I'm going to change this and give them angular velocity as well.)
 And convex polygons are rigid bodies with position, orientation, linear velocity and angular velocity.